PamirGhimire/visualServoing_ROSProject/README.md

 Also called dynamic position-based look-and-move, ’s()’ is a set of 3D parameters related to relative pose between camera and target object

 ### IBVS - Image Based Visual Servoing
-Also called dynamic image-based look-and-move, ’s()’ is a set of 2D parameters directly expressed in image, some possible 2D parameters being image plane coordinates of feature points, line segments, cen- troid and other moments of regions of interest, and so on.
+Also called dynamic image-based look-and-move, ’s()’ is a set of 2D parameters directly expressed in image, some possible 2D parameters being image plane coordinates of feature points, line segments, centroid and other moments of regions of interest, and so on.

 ![Base QR](readMeResources/ibvspbvs.png)

+Figure : Left IBVS, and right, PBVS, from [3].

 Finally, for both IBVS and PBVS, the velocity of the camera (mounted on the end effector) is computed as follows: